 Although sugar syrup provides sweetness, it lacks the subtle complexity agave nectar imparts.
 While it’s convenient, it doesn’t add to the overall profile of your cocktail.
 If you’re wondering whether agave nectar is better than sugar syrup for margaritas, the answer is almost always yes—agave brings extra dimension to the drink.

-Incorporating agave nectar into a margarita is not simply a matter of pouring it in—it’s about striking the right balance so that the sweetness enhances rather than overpowers the drink.
-Because agave nectar is naturally sweeter and more viscous than sugar syrup, understanding how it interacts with tequila and lime juice is key to achieving a cocktail that feels bright, well-rounded, and refreshing:
+Incorporating agave nectar into a margarita is not simply a matter of pouring it in, it’s about striking the right balance so that the sweetness enhances rather than overpowers the drink:

-• Recipe tips: use fresh lime juice and good-quality ice to let both the agave nectar and tequila shine.
+Recipe tips: use fresh lime juice and good-quality ice to let both the agave nectar and tequila shine to highlight the quality of both your agave nectar and Olmeca Altos Plata Tequila.

 The perfect pairing: Olmeca Altos tequila with agave nectar